 Transfer of Property Act, 1882: Meaning, Definition & Key Elements

-Published on Feb 2, 2024Updated on Sept 11, 2024
+Published on Feb 2, 2024Updated on Jan 29, 2026

 Transfer of Property Act, 1882: Meaning, Definition & Key Elements

-The Transfer of Property Act is a pivotal legal framework that governs property transactions in India, providing a comprehensive set of rules and regulations to ensure clarity and fairness in real estate dealings.
+The Transfer of Property Act (TP Act) is a pivotal legal framework that governs property transactions in India, providing a comprehensive set of rules and regulations to ensure clarity and fairness in real estate dealings.

-Scope of Property Covered Under the Act
+Definition of Property Act

 Key Elements of the Transfer of Property Act